 I now have a way out.
 In the very near future I'll be getting released, and if I remain focused on my goals I will not fall victim to recidivism.
 The reason I'm posting this article is because I want to inspire someone to follow their passion.
 These prisons are full of brothers with massive potential.
 Don't give up on yourself.
 Whether you have one year or one hundred years, you can still remain a factor in this game of life.

 I encourage you the same way that I was encouraged.
 Everyone is not a songwriter, but everyone does have a gift to share with the world.
 As a prisoner, myself, I had to learn a few lessons before I was ready to change.
 Humbleness goes a long way, as does respect.
 If you are truly ready to experience happiness within, it will begin with soul searching (respect and humbleness are key ingredients to happiness).

 Soon I'll be leaving prison, but before my departure I want to sweep the old Monebone under the rug.
 I am now a grown man.
 I am a rap star.
 Society needs people with my substance.
 The radio needs a quality voice, and I am it.
 I've prepared myself to make an impact on the world.
 It won't be long before you hear my record spinning on your local station, so keep your ear to the speaker.
 Oh, yeah, remember that we all have diamonds undiscovered.
 We just have to look for them.

 878 Coitsville-Hubbard Rd.

 Youngstown, OH 44505

-The following link offers tips for writing to prisoners: http://prisonersolidarity.org/TipsForWritingPrisoners.htm
+The following link offers tips for writing to prisoners: https://prisonersolidarity.org/TipsForWritingPrisoners.htm